sezanzeb/sezanlight/readme.md

-reads your screen contents and sends it to a remote raspberry that has single-color rgb lights connected to it
+Reads your screen contents and sends it to a remote raspberry that has single-color rgb lights, which are controlled using one PWM gpio pin per R, G and B.

+Using Xlib in c++ was the fastest way to read screen pixels I have come across.
+Since there is only a single color that needs to be figured out, the whole process can be kept minimalistic.
+Therefore It's rather fast.

 # dependencies